trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin6.png
    :scale: 100%

-:numref:`Figure %s: RSS Reader <luminadesktopplugin6>`
+   RSS Reader

-Displays connected RSS feeds.
-The user can add their own custom RSS feeds to the plugin, but the default feed displayed is the Lumina Desktop Environment blog.
+RSS Reader, seen in :numref:`Figure %s <luminadesktopplugin6>`, displays connected RSS feeds.
+The user can add their own custom RSS feeds to the plugin, but the default feed displayed is the |lumina| Desktop Environment blog.
 Click the dropdown menu to choose which RSS feed to display.
-The down arrow in the upper right corner opens a list of options:
+The :guilabel:`down arrow` in the upper right corner opens a list of options:

 * **Add RSS Feed:** An option to allow the user to type in their own RSS URL or load a preset RSS Feed.